Weeb-Linux/BambooSound/README.md

 ## How to use

-Firstly, install PulseEffects on your Linux computer by following its' author [here](https://github.com/wwmm/pulseeffects/#installation).
+Firstly, install PulseEffects on your Linux computer by following the [instruction](https://github.com/wwmm/pulseeffects/#installation).
 Then run the following command:

 `wget -P ~/.config/PulseEffects/output/ https://raw.githubusercontent.com/Wello6143/BambooSound/master/bamboo.json`